tjhickey724/MasteryLearningApp/doc/tutorials/MLA_SIGCSE_DEMO/README.md

 Here are the steps

-1. Start by creating a new course.
+1. Start by creating a new course, you'll need to send email to the administrator (tjhickey@brandeis.edu) to get permission to create courses...
-2. Next go to the Enrollment tab and upload roster1-7.csv roster1-7.csv has students 1,2,3,4,5,6,7 in 2 sections
+3. Next go to the Enrollment tab and upload roster1-7.csv roster1-7.csv has students 1,2,3,4,5,6,7 in 2 sections
-3. Next import all of the skills from the Discrete Math Problem Bank class
+4. Next import all of the skills from the Discrete Math Problem Bank class
-4. Next create an exam, with problems for F01 and F02.
+5. Next create an exam, with problems for F01 and F02.
-5. Next generate personalized exams for your seven students in a downloaded zip file.
+6. Next generate personalized exams for your seven students in a downloaded zip file.
 Run the "compile.sh" file to compiled the latex into pdfs, which you could then print.
-6. Next upload the grades using exam1.csv exam1.csv has students 1,2,3 taking an exam with two skills, F01,F02
+7. Next upload the grades using exam1.csv exam1.csv has students 1,2,3 taking an exam with two skills, F01,F02
-7. Next look at the Mastery tab to see how they are doing.
+8. Next look at the Mastery tab to see how they are doing.

 You can then create makeup exams or new exams and create corresponding CSV files to track an entire class.